-The transmitters comply with EMC standards for safety-related products used in general industrial environment.
-To increase the resistance of transmitters to excessive surges the lightning protection version (SA) can be selected.
+Transmitters PYRP(D)-2000ALW comply with EMC standards for safety-related products used in general industrial environment.
+Transmitters PYRP(D)-2000ALW in normal variant are fitted with lightning protection.
+In order to increase the resistance of transmitters in Exia variant to excessive surge, it is possible to use the lightning protection version (SA).
 Transmitters with integrated lightning protection (SA) must be grounded.
-The presence of this protection in the transmitter is confirmed by the mark (SA) on the plastic cover of the power supply connector terminals.
+Presence of protection in the transmitter is confirmed by the mark (SA) on the plastic cover of the power supply connector terminals.